vjunior1981/rocketchat-zabbix/README.md

+# To do
+- [ ] Refactor: create an all new bot to interact with channel
+- [ ] Allow acknowledges replying to

+# Done
+- [x] Integrate zabbix with rocketchat
+- [x] Custom message with custom emoticons on channel
+- [x] Fix graphs not showing on channel

 # rocketchat-zabbix
 Sends Zabbix notifications to Rocket.Chat, an Open Source Slack Alternative (Tested on Zabbix 2.4.5.
 For higher versions, change similar parameters.)